 Sometimes we need a little help!
 That’s why I’m sharing the top herbs for empaths.

 Oftentimes, people reach for a glass of wine or cocktail to try to reduce stress.
 Or cigarettes, junk food, or a drug.
 But since we can be sensitive to these things as well, these aren’t the best options.
-There are natural options that can help calm your nervous system and reduce stress.
+There are natural options that can help calm your limbic and nervous systems and reduce stress.
 This is important when your regular energy clearing methods aren’t working by themselves.
+Sometimes you may need a little extra support.

-There are quite a few herbs that work really well for a stressed-out nervous system.
+There are quite a few herbs that work really well for stressed-out nervous and limbic systems.
 All of the herbs we look at can be taken as a tincture, as tea, or in supplement form.
 There are two categories of herbs that can be beneficial.
 The first category is the nervine herbs.
 The herbs in this group help to support and restore balance in the central nervous system.

 The second category of herbs is the adaptogens.
 The adaptogenic herbs help the body to adapt to stress.
 The herbs do this by stopping an overactive stress response.
 They are non-toxic and gentle to the body and can be taken daily for extended periods of time.